stuartcrobinson/slupe/proj/comp/orch/test-data/execute/basic-operations.md

       "count": 2
     },
     "success": false,
-    "error": "file_replace_all_text: expected 2 occurrences but found 3"
+    "error": "replace_all_text_in_file: expected 2 occurrences but found 3"
   }],
   "parseErrors": []
 }